FreeCulturist/retrobreaker-revived/README.md

 - AOC Breeze 7'' 7Y2241 (running Android 4.1.1);
 - Android emulator (tested on 2.2, 2.3.3 and 4.4.2 versions).

-The game should work better if your device has a screen ratio of 16:9 (or 9:16 if you're couting portrait mode), since this is the internal resolution assumed by the code.
+The game works best if your device has a screen ratio of 16:9, since this is the internal resolution assumed by the code.
 Any other screen ratio will add borders to the game.

 ## Known bugs